jbossdemocentral/coolstore-microservice/README.md

 Note: SSL/TLS Self-Signed Certificates
 --------------------------------------
-For demo purposes, you will most likely be using self-signed certificates, which will be apparent when accessing the services using a browser (you'll get a security warning which must be accepted.)
+For demo purposes, if you want to use HTTPS and the optional Red Hat SSO component you will most likely be using self-signed certificates, which will be apparent when accessing the services using a browser (you'll get a security warning which must be accepted.)

 Note: Using Red Hat OpenShift CDK